Nubly/XenoAPI/README.md

 GraphQL API code for the [Xenoponics](https://github.com/Nubly/Xenoponics) project.

-Runs on a combination of Ariadne, MariaDB, and Flask.
+Runs on a combination of Ariadne, FastAPI, and Flask.

 ## Requirements
-- `python3 >= 3.8`
+- `python3 >= 3.11`
-- MariaDB or other SQL DB you'd like to enter information into
-  - TODO: Include that in this project?
-Containerize it, include `podman` files for `podman play kube` or something
-- Ability to install things from PyPI

-The SQL database should follow the following schema (for now):
+Databases used with this should be time-series, or should follow the following schema (for now):
 | Key        | Variable type [default]         |
 | :--        | :--                             |
 | location	 | varchar(100)	                   |